andreypopp/react-app/README.md

 ## Installation

-You need both `react-app` and `react-tools` packages to be installed, the best (and the only) way is to use npm:
+You need both `react-app` and `react-tools` packages to be installed, the best (and the only) way is to use npm.

+The latest version of `react-app` is unreleased yet, you should do

-    % npm install react-app react-tools
+    % npm install andreypopp/react-app react-tools

+If you want to experiment with it.

 ## Basic usage